The new Jaguar E-Type Lightweight

 The steering is the excellent standard E-type rack-and-pinion, with a traditional wood-rim wheel for the driver.
 Larger (12.25in) brake discs are fitted at the front, with the rear brakes being standard E-type.
 No servo is fitted.

-The 15in diameter wheels are period type in the correct 'perforated' style, and like the originals are cast in magnesium alloy.
-Rim width is 7in front, 8in rear.
+The 15-inch diameter wheels are period-type in the correct "perforated" style, and like the originals are cast in magnesium alloy.
+The rim width is 7 inches in the front, and 8 inches in the rear.
 Dunlop racing tyres are fitted, 6.00 section front, 6.50 section rear, both in CR65 compound.

 It is at this stage that personal consultation with the customer dictates the final specification for each individual car - no two of which are expected to be identical.